SAP-samples/ui5-exercises-codejam/chapters/1.07-formatting/readme.md

 ### 5. Disable the order `<Button />` by default

 The current default behavior of our app is that no book is selected when users first visit the bookshop.
-However, the order button is already enabled.
-This is a good opportunity to use a [lifecycle hook](https://sapui5.hana.ondemand.com/sdk/#/topic/121b8e6337d147af9819129e428f1f75.html).
+However, the order button is already enabled at that time.
+This problem can be solved using a [lifecycle hook](https://sapui5.hana.ondemand.com/sdk/#/topic/121b8e6337d147af9819129e428f1f75.html).

 ➡️ Add the following method to the `app/webapp/controller/App.controller.js` file: